MoNezhadali/database_engineering/13-3-Redis-Internals.md

 ## Optional Durability

+Notes:

-Journaling (Append Only Log AOP)
+- Journaling (Append Only Log AOP)
-Snapshotting (instead of every transaction to be logged to the disk, we can snapshot the entire thing) Both of these happen asynchronously in the background.
+- Snapshotting (instead of every transaction to be logged to the disk, we can snapshot the entire thing)
+- Both of these happen asynchronously in the background.

+## Transport protocol

+Notes:

+- Uses TCP
+- Request/response just like HTTP
+- Message format is RESP (Redis Serialization Protocol)

+## Pub/Sub

+Notes:

+- It supports publish-subscribe model (similar to Kafka), meaning that you can subscribe to a channel in redis, and when somebody publishes something in that channel, the client gets that message.
+- It switches to push model in that case (using TCP which is a two-way connection)